PhilipYip1988/python-tutorials/004_text_datatypes/readme.md

 ### Strip and Remove Prefix or Suffix

-If a the centered string is assigned to a new object name:
+If a centered string is assigned to a new object name:

 ```
 greeting2 = greeting.center(20, '◯')